okhulusi/Programming-Assignments-Sample/README.md

 #### Author:  Omar Daniel Khulusi
 #### Email: okhulusi@usc.edu

-A repository containing the C++ programming assignments created for my Computer Science 102: Data Structures course.
+A repository containing the C++ programming assignments created for the Computer Science 102: Data Structures course.
 The complexity and difficulty of the assignments increases chronologically.

 ### Brief Description of Assignments